rnc/JacORB/README.md

 ## Pre-requisites

 This document assumes some working knowledge of git.
-We recommend Scott Chacon's excellent [Pro Git](http://progit.org) as a valuable piece of background reading.
+We recommend Scott Chacon's excellent [Pro Git](http://progit.org) a a valuable piece of background reading.
 The book is released under the Creative Commons license and can be downloaded in electronic form for free.
 At very least, we recommend that [Chapter 2](http://progit.org/book/ch2-0.html), [Chapter 3](http://progit.org/book/ch3-0.html) and [Chapter 5](http://progit.org/book/ch5-0.html) of Pro Git are read before proceeding.

 ## Repositories